-According to the Small Business Administration, 95% percent of U.S. employers are small businesses.
-It is not hard to understand why cutting off the supply of money to this vital segment of the economy could initiate such a crippling reaction.
+According to the Small Business Administration, a whopping 95% percent of U.S. employers are small businesses.
+It is not hard to understand why cutting off the supply of money to this vital segment of the economy could start a financial meltdown.

 Conventional wisdom that banks are not obligated to lend money is dead wrong.

-Unfortunately, most businesses think they have no choice but to to sign the forbearance agreement — this is wrong thinking.
-Usually, the bank's 90-day forbearance agreement is pitched as a way for you to "obtain credit elsewhere."
-However, this suggestion is completely illusory.
-You will find that other banks will also refuse to lend you money.
+Unfortunately, most businesses think they have no choice but to to sign the forbearance agreement — this is WRONG THINKING.
+The bank's 90-day forbearance agreement is pitched as a way for you to "obtain credit elsewhere."
+However, this suggestion is completely ludicrous, as you will discover that other banks will refuse to lend you money.
 Think about it, if your bank of 15+ years refuses to renew you credit, do you really think another bank will?
 The answer of course is no. In our experience, the small business will be unable to convince another bank to lend it money.
 Signing a forbearance agreement is the first step down a fast track to business closure or bankruptcy.

 Lender Liability, Good Faith and Fair Dealings.

-Common law and contractual rules require that all parties to a contract (i.e. a loan agreement) act in good faith and with fair dealings.
+Common law and basic contractual rules require that all parties to a contract (such as a loan agreement) act in "good faith and fair dealings."
 This means that both sides MUST act in a commercially reasonable manner, act in good faith, and fairly deal with and treat the other party.
-Too often banks, especially big banks, think these basic contract principles do not apply to them, and think they can ignore them.
+Too often banks, especially BIG banks, think these basic contract principles do not apply to them.
 This is wrong.
 If a bank fails to act in good faith, if it fails to treat you fairly, if it fails to act in a commercially reasonable manner, it can be sued under a legal theory known as Lender Liability.

 Equal Credit Opportunity Act – Spousal Signature – Regulation B.